Alycia Debnam-Carey: 2003–2013: Career beginnings

-Debnam-Carey made her film debut at age ten in Rachel Ward's award-winning short-feature film Martha's New Coat (2003).
+In 2003, Debnam-Carey made her film debut at the age of ten in Rachel Ward's award-winning short-feature film Martha's New Coat (2003).
 In 2006, she guest-starred in the Australian drama series McLeod's Daughters, and voiced Lee in the Australian animated short film, The Safe House, based on the Petrov Affair.
 In 2008, she appeared in television film Dream Life and the short drama film Jigsaw Girl.
-Debnam-Carey also played supporting roles in the short films At the Tattooist (2010) and The Branch (2011).
+Debnam-Carey also starred in the short film The Branch (2011), directed by Julietta Boscolo and played a supporting role in the short film At the Tattooist (2010).
 In 2010, she was cast in the unsold pilot Resistance, and guest-starred in an episode of the Australian drama series, Dance Academy.

 In her last year of high school, Debnam-Carey decided on traveling to the U.S. after graduating to pursue acting.
 She began to work in Hollywood at the age of 18.
 She appeared in Next Stop Hollywood (2013), a six-part documentary that followed six Australian actors as they competed for roles during the U.S. TV pilot season.
 After two weeks in Los Angeles, Debnam-Carey auditioned for the role of a young Carrie Bradshaw for the CW series The Carrie Diaries, and was asked to audition for an independent thriller film set in the Amish community.
 She landed on the shortlist for The Carrie Diaries and tested for the network, but the network said she looked too young for the role.
 She was offered the lead role in the thriller film, later titled The Devil's Hand, which she began filming in North Carolina during the final week of the documentary.
 While staying in LA, Debnam-Carey became a Heath Ledger Scholarship Finalist in November 2012.